NREL/reV/examples/batched_execution/README.rst

 How to Run
 ----------

-Before submitting batch jobs, it is sometimes useful to perform a "dry-run" which will create all of the batch sub directories without submitting jobs to SLURM:
+Before submitting batch jobs, it is sometimes useful to perform a "dry-run" which will create all of the batch sub directories without submitting jobs to
+SLURM:

 .. code-block:: bash

-    rev -c "../config_batch.json" batch --dry-run
+    reV -c "../config_batch.json" batch --dry-run

 Once you are happy with the dry-run, or if you are confident in your job setup, you can submit all batch jobs using the following CLI call:

 .. code-block:: bash

-    rev -c "../config_batch.json" batch
+    reV -c "../config_batch.json" batch

 If anything goes wrong, you can cancel all batch jobs using the command:

 .. code-block:: bash

-    rev -c "../config_batch.json" batch --cancel
+    reV -c "../config_batch.json" batch --cancel

 New sub directories will be created in the folder with the batch config file for each sub job.
 All job files in the same directory (and sub directories) as the batch config file will be copied into the job folders.
 The reV pipeline